star-whale/starwhale/docs/docs/swcli/index.md

 ---
-title: Starwhale Command Line Interface (SWCLI) User Guide
+title: Starwhale Client (SWCLI) User Guide
 ---

-The Starwhale Command Line Interface (SWCLI) is a command-line tool that enables you to interact with Starwhale instances.
+The Starwhale Client (SWCLI) is a command-line tool that enables you to interact with Starwhale instances.
 You can use SWCLI to complete almost all tasks in Starwhale.

 SWCLI is written in pure python3 (require Python 3.7+), so that it can be easily installed by the `pip` command.